micaela-matta/jekyll-now/pages/outreach.md

-I also volunteered for [Soapbox Science](http://soapboxscience.org) in Chicago (their first ever in the US!) and it was awesome.
+I also volunteered for [Soapbox Science](http://soapboxscience.org) in Chicago (their first ever event in the US!) and it was awesome.
 I look forward to participating next year.